 ASI has a commitment to inclusivity, and provides materials and translation in French and English whenever possible.
 The Circle of Health is used as the planning framework of the ASI, and programming is designed to be inclusive of diverse races, languages, genders, ages and socioeconomic background.
 Many ASI events include a youth engagement program and/or a free children’s program for the children of registered participants.

-Is there an opportunity to engage kids and youth in ASI programming?
+Is there an opportunity to engage youth in ASI programming?

-The Atlantic Summer Institute on Healthy and Safe Communities recognizes the importance of fostering intergenerational learning, and includes a Youth Leadership Program in some of its large events.
+The Atlantic Summer Institute on Healthy and Safe Communities recognizes the importance of fostering intergenerational learning, and includes a Youth Leadership Program in at the ASI forum.
 Young people between the ages of 18 and 25 who are affiliated with a community group and have experience or are interested as an advocate or leader will be encouraged to apply.